ayyu/amq-userscripts/README.md

 ### `amq_encode.sh`

-bash script that does 2-pass VP9 encoding and tries to normalize audio to -17dB.
+bash script that does 2-pass VP9 encoding with CRF 20 and tries to normalize audio to -17dB.
 Generates output files named `720.webm`, `480.webm`, and `audio.mp3`.

 #### Usage